-With minimal transportation platform, Youngkin will take over a Virginia with plenty of road, rail priorities
+With minimal transportation platform, Youngkin will take over a Virginia with many road, rail priorities

 New I-95 bridge to open near Fredericksburg, bringing relief for drivers at one of the highway’s biggest bottlenecks

 Transportation, some observers say, is key to a number of Youngkin’s priorities, including job creation and raising Virginia’s profile to attract businesses.
-Bipartisan support for transit investments in recent years has been driven by a recognition that investments in services like Metro are critical to the state’s economy.
+Bipartisan support for transit investments in recent years has been driven by a recognition that investments in services such as Metro are critical to the state’s economy.

 In 2018, a Republican-led legislature took a historic step to create a source of dedicated funding for Metro, which the agency had lacked since it opened in 1976.
-The General Assembly agreed to give Metro funds as part of a new plan for Virginia, Maryland and the District to provide the transit agency with an additional $500 million annually.
+The General Assembly agreed to provide funding to Metro as part of a new plan for Virginia, Maryland and the District jointly to give the transit agency an additional $500 million annually.

-While Republicans had been skeptical of investing in public transit, state GOP leaders eventually supported the funds for Metro partly because of pressure from the business community — and the desire to lure Amazon to Northern Virginia, where the company is establishing a second headquarters.
-Chambers of commerce and other groups had said Metro is critical to the prosperity of Northern Virginia, the economic engine of the state.
+Republicans had been skeptical of investing in public transit, but state GOP leaders eventually supported the funding for Metro partly because of pressure from the business community — and the desire to lure Amazon to Northern Virginia, where the company is establishing a second headquarters.
+Chambers of commerce and other groups had said Metro was critical to the prosperity of Northern Virginia, a region that is the economic engine of the state.

-“He has emphasized throughout his campaign that he is an innovator and a business owner,” Katie Cristol (D), a member of the Arlington County Board and chair of the Northern Virginia Transportation Authority, said of Youngkin.
+“He has emphasized throughout his campaign that he is an innovator and a business owner,” Katie Cristol (D), a member of the Arlington County Board and chair of the Northern Virginia Transportation Commission, said of Youngkin.
 “And I think that someone who is hoping to create jobs in Virginia will see that transportation and specifically investments in transit are absolutely essential to that goal.”

-Cristol said investments in commuter and intercity rail, as well as supporting Metro and other local transit agencies, is critical to Northern Virginia’s success in attracting companies like Amazon and improving the quality of life of residents.
-With much unknown about Youngkin’s transportation platform, she said the region will be tasked with continuing to be a strong voice for staying the course.
+Cristol said investments in commuter and intercity rail, as well as supporting Metro and other local transit agencies, is critical to Northern Virginia’s success in attracting companies such as Amazon and improving residents’ quality of life.
+With much unknown about Youngkin’s plans for transportation, she said the region will be tasked with continuing to be a strong voice for staying the course.

-“This is a challenge when there is very little public comment or even a platform, you sort of are left to read the tea leaves,” she said.
+“This is a challenge when there is very little public comment or even a platform; you sort of are left to read the tea leaves,” she said.
 “But there is a really strong coalition for transportation in this region.
 Even if we have an administration that perhaps doesn’t fully embrace transportation as a priority, or as enthusiastically as the previous two administrations have done, we will be here as a multifaceted coalition to remind this administration how absolutely critical transportation is.”

 In his address to the transit association, Youngkin said transportation infrastructure is critical to business activity, productivity and job growth.
-And he said, with his plans to grow the state’s economy, “we will need a world-class transportation system.”
+And he said that with his plans to expand the state’s economy, “we will need a world-class transportation system.”

-While acknowledging challenges that transit agencies faced during the pandemic — when ridership plummeted and social-distancing protocols constrained operations — he also highlighted on-demand public transit services Virginia recently launched for technology-driven and flexible service in rural communities.
+While acknowledging challenges that transit agencies have faced during the pandemic — with ridership far lower and social-distancing protocols constraining operations — he also highlighted on-demand public transit services that Virginia recently launched for technology-driven and flexible service in rural communities.

 “There’s much work ahead of us, but there’s a tremendous opportunity to innovate,” he said.
 “I look forward to working with you as you continue to innovate.”